AllThingsSmitty/allthingssmitty.github.io/style-guide.md

   <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>
 </div>

-### GitHub gists

-I told you, how many times, we needed locking mechanisms on the vehicle doors!
-Check the vending machines.
-T-Rex doesn't want to be fed.

-{% gist baa63ae500c54018ae76b1c7e9e700e9 gist.md %}

-We spared no expense.
-I'm gonna run you over when I come back down!
-Don't you see the danger, John, inherent in what you're doing here?
-Dinosaurs eat man; woman inherits the earth.
-Why didn't I build it in Orlando?
-It's...it's a dinosaur...
-Well, at least you're out of the tree.

 ### Lists

 I can't get Jurassic Park back online without Dennis Nedry.
 I really hate that man.
 It's a Unix system, I know this!
 When you gotta go, you gotta go.
 Boy, do I hate being right all the time.
 Don't get cheap on me, Dodgson.
 Now eventually you do plan to have dinosaurs on your dinosaur tour?